 Melissa L. Tatum

-Professor Tatum specializes in tribal jurisdiction and tribal courts, as well as in issues relating to cultural property and sacred places.
-She was a contributing author to Felix Cohen's Handbook of Federal Indian Law, and has written extensively about both civil and criminal procedural issues, as well as about the relationship between tribal, state, and federal courts.
-Professor Tatum consulted with the Pascua Yaqui Tribe as it became one of the first in the nation to implement VAWA 2013's special domestic violence criminal jurisdiction.
+Professor Tatum has also done substantial work with a variety of governments and organizations putting theory into practice.
+She consulted with the Pascua Yaqui Tribe as it became one of the first in the nation to implement VAWA 2013's special domestic violence criminal jurisdiction.
 She has also served on task forces in Michigan and New Mexico charged with developing procedures to facilitate cross-jurisdictional enforcement of protection orders, and has taught seminars on domestic violence and protection orders throughout the United States for judges, attorneys, law enforcement, and victim advocates, including at the National Tribal Judicial Center.
 Between 1999 and 2006 she served as a judge on the Southwest Intertribal Court of Appeals.
 Professor Tatum joined the University of Arizona faculty in January 2009, after serving as a faculty member at the University of Tulsa for more than thirteen years.

 Representative Publications

-- Customary Law of Indigenous Communities: Making Space on the Global Environmental Stage, 9 Mich.
-J. Envtl. & Admin.
-L. ___ (forthcoming 2019).
+- Customary Law of Indigenous Communities: Making Space on Global Environmental Stage, 9 Mich.
+J. Envtl & Admin L. 77 (Fall 2019).

 - Justice for Native Nations: Insights from Legal Pluralism, 60 Ariz.
 L. Rev. 91 (2018) (co-author, with Jennifer Hendry).